Concierge Medicine Reinvented

 Thyroid peroxidase antibodies (TPO)

-Thyroid peroxidase antibodies (TPO): A laboratory measurement; consult clinical resources for specific interpretation.
+Thyroid peroxidase antibodies (TPO): A laboratory measurement.
+Consult clinical resources for specific interpretation.

 Thyroid peroxidase antibodies (TPO)